-Because of how tribal nations and tribal health departments can 1) receive/share information and 2) the differences in reporting requirements based on each funding source, some data sources report on all tribal members and others report on Ho-Chunk tribal members only.
+Because of how tribal nations and tribal health departments can 1) receive/share information and 2) due to differences in funding reporting requirements, some data sources report on all tribal members and others report on Ho-Chunk tribal members only.
 In addition, some sources will only report on specific geographic areas, such as the state or specific counties.
 Be sure to keep this in mind when interpreting results and referencing the data source on each page.